 Reflection: How can the CAB apply community engagement findings to 2020 and ongoing work?

 Do you think discussing the community engagement findings at the retreat makes sense?
 If so, is there anything specific you’d like to know?
 If not, is there a different area you’d rather cover at the retreat?

+The CAB is interested in getting a high-level overview of the key findings from phase 2 of community engagement to consider when developing the 2020 workplan.
+Having a longer presentation about community engagement at a later CAB meeting is preferred to give more time to this topic, and focusing the planning meeting more on internal workplan, budget and group dynamics.

-2020 Workplan and Budget (45 min - estimate) OUTCOME: Solidify outline of 2020 workplan based on feedback from sessions earlier in the day; develop preliminary ideas on how to direct funds allocated for consultant reports.
+2020 Workplan and Budget (60+ min - estimate) OUTCOME: Solidify outline of 2020 workplan based on feedback from sessions earlier in the day; develop preliminary ideas on how to direct funds allocated for consultant reports.